drozdovapb/EveWES_git/Fig1_intro/COI_divergence/README.md

 the in both cases Figtree for nex => newick tree newick tree into patristic in both cases less than I expected and less than mldist

+repeated with iq-tree and patristic distances from there (Copilas-Ciocianu et al., 2022 did exactly this)